Tara Page - Artistic Director- Ballet, Contemporary, Acro, PreDance, Company

 Tara Page is dancer, choreographer and circus performer with 25 years experience in the entertainment industry.
 She has her BFA in Dance and Choreography from the California Institute of the Arts and has taught, choreographed and performed worldwide.
 Ms. Page has worked and toured with artists such as Toni Braxton, Panic! at the Disco, Plain White T’s, and Pat Monahan of Train.
 She has been seen on TV in New Year’s Eve with Carson Daily, MTV’s Overdrive, The Ladies of Soul Awards and as a Guest Star on Lifetime’s Strong Medicine.
 Ms. Page has also performed numerous Opera’s with Los Angeles Opera Company, including Wagner’s Ring Cycle where she worked next to the legendary Placido Domingo, and with the prestigious Achim Freyer of the Freyer Theater Company of Germany, as part of his North American Company for 3 years.
 Her Theater Credits include Joseph And The Amazing Technicolor DreamCoat- West Coast Tour and Fulton Opera, La Spariziona (The Vanishing) West Coast Premiere, and A Chirstmas Carol- Fulton Opera.
 Ms. Page has also been seen performing for Addidas, Microsoft, SONY, Perrier, 20th Century Fox, the 2008 Democratic National Convention, and Gamespot.
 She has performed concert work for choreographers such as Ron E Brown, Laurence Blake, Larry Keigwin, Louise Reichlin, Joseph Allen Decker and Rande Dorn.
 As a choreographer, Ms.Page has had her work performed in both Los Angeles and NY, and has choreographed numerous National Champion and Top Choreography award winning teams.
 She was honored to have her work selected and performed for The Walt Disney Family for the Sharon Disney Lund Foundation.
 Ms. Page is the Co-Founder of New World Contemporary Ballet Company and has Co-wrote/directed/choreographed Sleepy Hallow the Ballet, in Los Angeles.
+In 2014 she became Company Director and Choreographer for Mainstage Dance Company and in 2015 she partnered with Mainstage Center for the Arts, NJ, as the Choreographer of Mary Poppins.
 As a teacher, Ms.Page has taught for over 17 years across the United States.
 She has a strong passion and joy for teaching children and adults of all ages and is excited to be part of the collaborative growth and artistic development of the The Studio at MainStage Center for the Arts.

 Kathy received her early training in Bucks County, Pennsylvania with the prestigious Knecht Dance Academy.
 Although ballet is her forte, at Knecht’s she received an education second to none in all forms of dance.
 She also studied extensively with David Howard and Patricia Wilde at the School of the American Ballet Theater in New York City.
 She is a former Miss Dance of Pennsylvania.Kathy danced professionally for seven years with the Coburg Opera Ballet in Coburg, Germany.
 There, she performed in various classical ballets, operas, operettas and musicals.
 Her years on stage in Germany have helped to mold the kind of teacher and choreographer that she has become.After ten years in Europe, in January, 1990 Kathy and her family moved back to the USA.
 Eager to share her passion for dance with children, she began a new career in dance education.
 Since then, she has instructed and choreographed in various schools in Pennsylvania and New Jersey.
 In September of 1994, she opened the doors to her own school.
 As owner/artistic director of the Kathy Henkel School of Dance in Sewell, NJ, she and her accomplished faculty had the privilege of instructing countless local children in Classical Ballet, Pointe, Tap, Jazz, Modern Dance and Hip Hop.
 Many of her students have been featured in local performing arts programs and community productions.
 Others have gone to college to pursue degrees in dance performance and dance education.After a fulfilling eighteen years, Kathy retired as owner/artistic director of KHSoD and sold the school to Mainstage Center for the Arts.
 Her legacy to dance education continues under their watchful eye and renowned directorship.
 Kathy still remains active in the dance community as a guest teacher, free lance choreographer and dance consultant.
 She resides in Mantua Township, NJ with her husband Klaus and is devoted to supporting her three grown children as they embark on their own careers.